Redei reciprocity, governing fields, and negative Pell: Introduction

 \section{Introduction}

 In a 1939 Crelle paper \cite{Redei}, the Hungarian mathematician L\'aszl\'o R\'edei introduced a trilinear quadratic symbol $[a,b,c]\in\{\pm1\}$ for quadratic discriminants $a, b\in\Zee$ and positive squarefree integers $c$ satisfying a number of conditions.
-He used his symbol to describe the 8-rank of quadratic class groups, much in the way he had described the 4-rank of these class groups in terms of Legendre symbols in his earlier work \cite{Redei4}.
-His definition of the symbol, as a Jacobi symbol in $\Que(\sqrt a)$, is somewhat involved, and seems to depend on many choices.
-Moreover, it only allows for limited `symmetry' of the symbol in its arguments, as infinite primes are disregarded in the definition.
+He used his symbol to describe 8-ranks of quadratic class groups, much in the way he had described the 4-ranks of these class groups in terms of Legendre symbols in his earlier work~\cite{Redei4}.
+His definition of the symbol, as a Jacobi symbol in the quadratic field $\Que(\sqrt a)$, is somewhat involved, and seems to depend on many choices.
+Moreover, it only allows for a limited `symmetry' of the symbol in its arguments, as infinite primes are disregarded in his definition.

-An improved definition in class field theoretic terms was provided in 2007 by Jens Corsman \cite{Corsman}.
-He imposed fewer conditions on the arguments of the symbol, but failed to notice the dyadic ramification complications that this gives rise to, both in the definition of the symbol and in the proof of the striking feature that we call \emph{R\'edei's reciprocity law\/} in Theorem \ref{thm:reclaw}: the trilinear symbol $[a,b,c]$ is perfectly symmetric in its arguments.
-We give the first complete proof of this result.
+An improved definition in class field theoretic terms was proposed in 2007 by Jens Corsman \cite{Corsman}.
+He imposes fewer conditions on the arguments of the symbol, which are most conveniently taken in the group $\Que^*/{\Que^*}^2$ of non-zero rational numbers modulo squares, requiring them to have relative quadratic Hilbert symbols